There are no products in your shopping cart.

 Most of all, don’t make assumptions.
 Talk about what you both want and need, and accept that this may change from day to day, for both of you.

 Your intimate relationship with your partner may have altered significantly since her diagnosis.
-In our recent sex and relationship survey, 90% of women told us that they had changes in their intimate relationships as a result of cervical cancer.
+In our recent sex and relationship survey, 90% of the women who took part told us that they had experienced changes in their intimate relationships as a result of cervical cancer.
 Some felt it had improved, but over half were not satisfied with how things are now.
 Perhaps you also feel that things have changed and you may not feel happy about this.

-Changes in your sex life can be due to a number of reasons, some of which are caused by physical and emotional changes in both your partner and yourself.
+Changes in your sex life may happen for several reasons, some of which are due to physical and emotional changes in both your partner and yourself.
 Both of you may feel anxious about resuming sexual activity and some of this anxiety is a normal part of going through the diagnosis and subsequent treatment for cervical cancer.
 You may feel worried about hurting your partner or concerned about damaging the area in which she has received treatment.
 You are not alone in having these concerns and your partner’s medical team should be able to talk to you about these issues.

 We have information on sex and intimacy written for women affected by cervical cancer that you may also find helpful.
 You can read more about the following areas:

-There is more information about sex and intimacy after cervical cancer here.
+There is more information about this in our sex and intimacy after cervical cancer section.

 Even if you already have children, it can be hard to accept that you no longer have a choice about whether to have more.
-If you haven’t yet started a family, you may be facing a huge blow to the way you imagined your future would be.
+If you haven’t yet started a family, you may be facing a very different future to the one you had imagined.
 You may both need time to grieve in your own ways and to be aware that you may each react differently.

 Where the possibility of having children remains uncertain, there may be additional stress and confusion .
 It is worth keeping yourself well informed and trying not to make judgements.
 For instance, even treatments like large loop excision of the transformation zone (LLETZ) or cone biopsy, which can preserve fertility, may still worry your partner because of their small risk of causing premature labour.